 Falafel.
 Falafel is a fried ball or patty made from ground chickpeas/garbanzo beans.

 The Egyptians variety uses fava beans while chickpeas are commonly used in other Middles Eastern countries.
 Falafel is usually served in a pita which acts as a pocket or wrapped in flat bread known as lafa.
+It is topped with salads, pickle vegetables and hot sauce, and drizzle with tahini based sauce.
+Falafel balls may also be eaten alone as snacks.
+It has great source of protein, complex carbohydrates and fiber.
+Ingredients: 6 oz dried chickpeas 1 small onion, roughly chopped 3 tbsp finely chopped fresh parsley 4 tbsp finely chopped fresh cilantro 1 tsp dried hot pepper flakes 3 cloves of garlic 1 tsp cumin powder 1 tsp baking powder Salt to taste 5-6 tbsp of flour 1.
+Note: You can serve the falafel with Pita bread.
 COURGETTE FRITTERS.
 I know the word fritter conjures up a complex world of deep-frying and dense-eating, but these are light, simple babies - just grated courgettes, mixed with feta, herbs and spring onions, stirred up with flour and eggs and dolloped into a frying pan to make little vegetable pancakes which, unlike most fried food, are best eaten not straight out of the pan, but left to cool to room temperature.

 This takes any slaving over a hot stove element out of the equation: you just spoon serenely away over your pan before anyone's around.
-I like these best as a starter - or just as they are, along with a green salad, for a meat-free, summer's lunch.
 Day 8 – Pumpkin and Chickpea Burgers « The.
 Oh, come now.